todak2000/task-management/README.md

 - Password hashing with bcrypt
 - Input validation using Joi
 - Rate limiting (100 requests/15min)
+- Session Management :
+  - One active session per user to prevent concurrent sessions.
+  - Access and refresh tokens managed via Redis.
+  - Automatic token refresh when the access token expires but the refresh token is still valid.

 🚧 **Task Management**
 - CRUD operations for tasks